Here is a list of codes related to modulation schemes.

 Binary PSK (BPSK) code Encodes one bit of information into a constellation of antipodal points \(\pm\alpha\) for complex \(\alpha\).
 These points are typically associated with two phases of an electromagnetic signal.

 Coherent-state c-q code Bosonic c-q code whose codewords form a constellation of coherent states.
-Encodes real numbers into coherent states for transmission over a quantum channel and decoding with a quantum-enhanced receiver.
-Coherent-state c-q codes are modulation schemes to transmission of classical information over quantum analog channels.
+Encodes classical symbols into coherent states for transmission over a quantum channel and decoding with a quantum-enhanced receiver.
+Coherent-state c-q codes are modulation schemes for transmission of classical information over quantum optical channels.

 Modulation scheme A sphere packing mapped into a time-dependent electromagnetic signal [4,5].
 There is a close relation between abstract real-space encodings and modulation schemes, and certain simple sphere packings are often synonymous with their corresponding modulation schemes.